Asya Rolls: Early life and education

-Rolls completed her undergraduate degree in Life Sciences at the Technion within the Israel Institute of Technology.
+Rolls was born in Russia, USSR, upon repatriation to Israel, Rolls graduated from the Hebrew Reali School in Haifa, Israel in 1993.
+She completed her undergraduate degree in Life Sciences at the Technion within the Israel Institute of Technology.
 After she obtained a Bachelors of Science, Rolls stayed in the department of Life sciences at the Israel Institute of Technology for her Master's.

 Following her Master's, Rolls pursued her graduate studies at the Weizmann Institute in Israel.
 Rolls pursued research in neuroimmunology under the mentorship Michal Schwartz within the Department of Neuroscience and Ofer Lider in the Department of immunology.
 Her graduate work focused on exploring how the immune system impacts neurogenesis and brain repair.
 Rolls explored the role of Toll-like Receptors in neurogenesis and found that TLR2 and TLR4 play opposing roles in the proliferation of new hippocampal neurons.
 TLR2 seemed to promote neurogenesis and TLR4 seemed to impair neurogenesis, all through MyD88 signalling.
 Rolls then explored the neurogenesis in pregnancy, to understand by learning and memory impairments are common in pregnant women.
 Rolls completed her PhD in 2007.